Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab1v2.md

 ### Task 5: Persist embeddings in Azure AI Search

+In this task, you will persist embeddings in Azure AI Search by executing a POST request in Swagger UI, verifying the execution, and then confirming the creation of the index in the Azure portal.

 1. Navigate back to the **swagger UI** page, scroll to **Memory** session, click on **POST /dataset** for expansion, and click on **Try it out**.

    ![](./Media/swaggerUI-memory.png)